 Make sure your website is up-to-date and informative

 Your website is often the first impression potential customers will have of your business.
-Make sure it's a good one by keeping your site up-to-date with fresh content that accurately reflects your products, services, and brand voice.
+Make sure it's a good one by keeping your site up-to-date with fresh quality content that accurately reflects your products, services, and brand voice.
 Algorithms favor new content so take the opportunity to publish or advertise new products or services you make available.

 Regularly audit your social media accounts

 Social media moves quickly, which means old posts can get buried quickly.
-Every so often, take a look back through your account history to make sure there's nothing there that could damage your reputation if it were to resurface.
+Every so often, take an in-depth look back through your account history to make sure there's nothing there that could damage your reputation if it were to resurface.
 And if there is, delete it!

 Google yourself (and your business)

 What shows up when you type your name into a search engine?
 The same is true of your business – what comes up when someone performs a google search?
 Understanding how people perceive your reputation digitally can make or break your success.
-If anything less than flattering appears, take steps to push it down in the search results by creating new content that pushes the old stuff down.
+If anything less than flattering appears, take steps to push it down in the search results by creating new content that pushes the old stuff down.\

 In today's digital age, it's more important than ever to be intentional about your online presence – both for your business and for yourself as an individual.
 What potential customers find when they Google you or your business will influence their decision to do business with you, so make sure you're putting your best foot forward!
 Always!